Rolls-Royce/Snecma Olympus 593: Development

-Development of the engine and engine accessories was the responsibility of Bristol Siddeley, while BAC was responsible for the variable intake and overall engine installation, and Snecma the exhaust nozzle/thrust reverser/noise attenuation and the afterburner.
-Britain was to have a larger share in production of the Olympus 593 as France had a larger share in fuselage production.
+Development of the engine and engine accessories was the responsibility of Bristol Siddeley; BAC was responsible for the variable intake and overall engine installation, with Snecma taking on the exhaust nozzle incorporating the thrust reverser, noise attenuation, and reheat.
+Britain was to have a larger share in production of the Olympus 593 based powerplant as France had a larger share in fuselage production.
 Ground test running of the engines was co-ordinated between Bristol Siddeley, Patchway; the National Gas Turbine Establishment (NGTE), Pystock, UK; and the Centre d'Essais des Propulseurs (CEPr) at Saclay, France.

 Increases in aircraft weight during the design phase led to a take-off thrust requirement which could not be met by the engine.
 The required shortfall of 20% was met with the introduction of partial reheat which was produced by SNECMA.

 In July 1964, two prototypes of the 593D engine ("D" for "Derivative", i.e., derived from the 22R) were produced.
 These two derivative engines were built to determine the validity of design concepts such as turbine stator and rotor cooling and testing the system at high environmental temperatures.
 They also demonstrated the need for larger engines, which were designated 593B.

 The Olympus 593B was first run in November 1965.
 The B (for "Big") was a redesign of the 593D which was planned for an earlier smaller Concorde design.
 Test results from the 593D were used for the design of the B. The B was dropped later from the designation.
 Snecma used an Olympus 301 in testing scaled models of the nozzle system.

 In June 1966, a complete Olympus 593 engine and variable geometry exhaust assembly was first run at Melun-Villaroche.
 At Bristol, flight tests began using a RAF Avro Vulcan bomber with the engine and its nacelle attached below the bomb-bay.
 Due to the Vulcan's aerodynamic limitations, the tests were limited to a speed of Mach 0.98 (1,200 km/h).
 During these tests, the 593 achieved 35,190 lbf (157 kN) thrust, which exceeded the specification for the engine.